-The Finance Director and Chief of Department shall prepare the proposed annual operating budget.
+The Finance Director and Chief of Department is responsible for preparing the proposed annual operating budget.
 The annual budget, including the annual payment to contingency fund shall be adequately funded by the adoption of a tax rate by the members.
 The Fire Committee shall make provisions for no less than two public hearings thereon, to be held on separate days, and to be concluded no later than the first Monday in June.